 Three years ago, Costis Maglaras took on a challenge.

-As the new chair of the Decision, Risk & Operations division, Maglaras was tasked with overseeing the Business School’s analytics curriculum and ensuring that students were being trained in quantitative, data-driven decision-making.
+As the new chair of the Decision, Risk and Operations division, Maglaras was tasked with overseeing the Business School’s analytics curriculum and ensuring that students were being trained in quantitative, data-driven decision-making.
 But he spotted a big gap.

 Despite the business world’s increasing need for tech-savvy managers who could speak the language of coders and technicians, the School offered few courses in computer programming or deeper dives into artificial intelligence and machine learning, and lacked a focused curriculum in the area.
 When virtually every business is online and operating in a world of big data, Maglaras felt that MBAs needed to add digital tools to their toolkit.